mecrutequi/payroll-redesign/Business-case.md

 # Payroll Process Redesign for 1,800 Agents
 Redesign of the payroll process for 5 BPO clients with a total of 1,800 agents.
 Functional Business Analysis case study with impact metrics.
+Agent churn reduced from 15% to 2% monthly.

 **Role:** Functional Business Analyst
 **Client:** BPO with 5 accounts and 1,800 agents